 There is no scientific evidence that any available flea treatment has a negative effect on GS-441524 treatment.
 However, I am personally opposed to the use of systemic insecticides to kill fleas in cats.
 Their use is based on the fact that the insecticide is less toxic to the cat than to the fleas that feed on it.
 Using them to control fleas is similar to military tactics, as artillery is called in to help the enemy cross your line.

-I noticed that after the GS was discontinued, the cat's temperature rose sharply.
-Does that mean the cat has relapsed?
+I noticed that after stopping GS, the cat had a sharp rise in temperature.
+Does this mean the cat has relapsed?

 Cats and other small animals are not as consistent in their systemic temperature as humans, and the fluctuations you see are not uncommon.
 The problem is that the more you worry, the more you measure the temperature and the more of these fluctuations you will see.
 For this reason, we are not very afraid of these fluctuations.
 It is much worse when temperatures are consistently higher than 39.5 ° C. It is important to note the overall condition of the cat, its appetite, activity levels and clinical signs.
 In short, fluctuations like these are fine unless they become permanent and are associated with loss of appetite and activity.
 If your cat is otherwise well and there is no evidence of a persistent fever, we recommend that the cat be only at home, where it is possible to protect it from unnecessary stress and monitor it closely.